-Employer’s Liability and Worker’s Compensation Insurance providing statutory benefits in accordance with the laws and regulations of the State of Florida.
-The Employer’s Liability insurance shall be One Million Dollars ($1,000,000) each accident bodily injury by accident, One Million Dollars ($1,000,000) each employee bodily injury by disease, and One Million Dollars ($1,000,000) policy limit bodily injury by disease.
+Each Party shall, at its own expense, maintain in force Employer’s Liability and Worker’s Compensation Insurance providing statutory benefits in accordance with the laws and regulations of the State of Florida.
+The Employer’s Liability insurance policy limit shall be no less than One Million Dollars ($1,000,000) each accident, or bodily injury by accident, no less than One Million Dollars ($1,000,000) each employee bodily injury by disease, and no less than One Million Dollars ($1,000,000) bodily injury by disease.

 15.3 Commercial General Liability Insurance

-Commercial General Liability Insurance including premises and operations, personal injury, broad form property damage, broad form blanket contractual liability coverage (including coverage for the contractual indemnification) products and completed operations coverage, coverage for explosion, collapse, and underground hazards, independent contractors coverage, coverage for pollution to the extent normally available and punitive damages to the extent normally available and a cross liability endorsement, with One Million Dollars ($1,000,000) per occurrence/One Million Dollars ($1,000,000) aggregate combined single limit for personal injury, bodily injury, including death and property damage.
+Each Party shall, at its own expense, maintain in force Commercial General Liability Insurance providing coverage for premises and operations, personal injury, broad form property damage, broad form blanket contractual liability (including coverage for the contractual indemnification included in this Agreement) products and completed operations, explosion, collapse, and underground hazards, independent contractors, for pollution to the extent available on a commercially reasonable basis punitive damages to the extent normally available and a cross liability endorsement, with policy limits no less than One Million Dollars ($1,000,000) per occurrence/One Million Dollars ($1,000,000) aggregate combined single limit for personal injury, bodily injury, including death and property damage.

 15.4 Comprehensive Automobile Liability Insurance

-Comprehensive Automobile Liability Insurance for coverage of owned, non-owned and hired vehicles, trailers or semi-trailers designed for travel on public roads, with a combined single limit of One Million Dollars ($1,000,000) per occurrence for bodily injury, including death, and property damage.
+Each Party shall, at its own expense, maintain in force Comprehensive Automobile Liability Insurance for coverage of owned, non-owned and hired vehicles, trailers or semi-trailers designed for travel on public roads, with a policy limit no less than One Million Dollars ($1,000,000) per occurrence combined single limit for bodily injury, including death, and property damage.

 15.5 Excess Public Liability Insurance

-Excess Public Liability Insurance over and above the Employer’s Liability, Commercial General Liability and Comprehensive Automobile Liability Insurance coverage, with a minimum combined single limit of Twenty Million Dollars ($20,000,000) per occurrence/Twenty Million Dollars ($20,000,000) aggregate.
+Each Party shall, at its own expense, maintain in force Excess Public Liability Insurance over and above the Employer’s Liability, Commercial General Liability and Comprehensive Automobile Liability Insurance coverage, with a minimum combined single limit of Twenty Million Dollars ($20,000,000) per occurrence/Twenty Million Dollars ($20,000,000) aggregate.

 15.6 The Commercial General, Comprehensive Automobile, and Excess Public

-The Commercial General Liability Insurance, Comprehensive Automobile Liability Insurance, and Excess Public Liability Insurance policies shall name FPL, its parent, associated and affiliated companies and their respective directors, officers, agents, servants, and employees (“Other Party Group”) as additional insured.
-All policies shall contain provisions whereby the insurers waive all rights of subrogation in accordance with the provisions of this Agreement against the Other Party Group and provide thirty (30) days advance written notice to Other Party Group prior to anniversary date of cancellation or any material change in coverage or condition.
+All policies shall contain provisions whereby the insurers waive all rights of subrogation in accordance with the provisions of this Agreement against the other Party and provide thirty (30) days advance written notice to other Party prior to cancellation or any material change in coverage or condition.

-15.6.1 The Commercial General Liability Insurance, Comprehensive Automobile Liability Insurance, and Excess Public Liability Insurance policies shall contain provisions that specify that the policies of Customer are primary and shall apply to such extent without consideration for other policies separately carried and shall state that each insured is provided coverage as though a separate policy had been issued to each, except the insurer’s liability shall not be increased beyond the amount for which the insurer would have been liable had only one insured been covered.
-Customer shall be responsible for its respective deductibles or retentions.
+15.6.1 The Commercial General Liability Insurance, Comprehensive Automobile Liability Insurance, and Excess Public Liability Insurance policies shall contain provisions that specify that the policies of each Party are primary and shall apply to such extent without consideration for other policies separately carried and shall state that each insured is provided coverage as though a separate policy had been issued to each, except the insurer’s liability shall not be increased beyond the amount for which the insurer would have been liable had only one insured been covered.
+Except to the extent any loss or damage is caused by the other Party, each Party shall be responsible for its respective deductibles or retentions.

-15.6.2 The Commercial General Liability Insurance and Comprehensive Automobile Liability Insurance policies, if written on a Claims First Made basis, shall be maintained in full force and effect for two (2) years after termination of this Agreement, which coverage may be in the form of tail coverage or extended reporting period coverage if agreed by the Parties.
+15.6.2 The Commercial General Liability Insurance and Comprehensive Automobile Liability Insurance policies, if written on a Claims First Made basis, shall be maintained in full force and effect for two (2) years after termination of this Agreement.

 15.7 Insurance Not a Limit on Liability